A Lite Distributed Semantic Communication System for Internet of Things: Numerical Results

 \section{Numerical Results}

 In this section, we compare the proposed L-DeepSC with traditional methods under different fading channels, including Rayleigh and Rician fading channels.
 The weights pruning and quantization are also verified under fading channels.
-For the Rayleigh fading channel, the channel coefficient follows ${\cal CN}(0,1)$; for the Rician fading channel. it follows ${\cal CN}(\mu,\sigma^2)$ with $\mu = \sqrt{k/(k+1)}$ and $\sigma = \sqrt{1/(k+1)}$. where $k$ is Rician coefficient and we use $k=2$ in our simulation.
+For the Rayleigh fading channel, the channel coefficient follows ${\cal CN}(0,1)$; for the Rician fading channel. it follows ${\cal CN}(\mu,\sigma^2)$ with $\mu = \sqrt{k/(k+1)}$ and $\sigma = \sqrt{1/(k+1)}$. where $k$ is the Rician coefficient and we use $k=2$ in our simulation.

 The transmitter of L-DeepSC is the same as that of DeepSC in \cite{Xie2020deep}.
-The parameters for the decoding network at the receiver are shown in Table \ref{table 2} for the fading channels, where the sum of the outputs of Dense 1 and Dense 3 is the input of LayerNorm layer.
+The parameters for the decoding network at the receiver are shown in Table \ref{table 2} for the fading channels, where the sum of the outputs of Dense 3 and Dense 5 is the input of the LayerNorm layer.
+The Transformer encoder and decoder are semantic encoder and decoder \cite{Xie2020deep}, respectively, which enables the systems to understand text and extract semantic information.
+We also prune the whole network since we consider the communications between cloud/edge platform and each IoT devices as well as the communications between IoT devices.

+The output features are with 8 symbols per word.
+We initialize the learnable embedding matrix from ${\cal N}(0,1)$ with shape (vocab size, embedding-dim).
+The embedding dim is set to 128 in our program and the vocab size depends on the training dataset.
+The batch size is 64, learning rate is ${128^{ - 0.5}}\min \left( {step^{ - 0.5},step \times {{4000}^{ - 1.5}}} \right)$, where \textit{step} is the counting number in the back-propagation.
+This corresponds to increasing the learning rate linearly for the first 4000 training steps and decreasing it thereafter proportionally to the inverse square root of the step number.
+We also adopt the $L_2$ regularization and the Adam optimizer with $\beta_1= 0.9$, $\beta_2 = 0.98$, and $\varepsilon = 10^{-8}$.

 The adopted dataset is the proceedings of the European Parliament \cite{koehn2005europarl}, which consists of around 2.0 million sentences and 53 million words.
 The dataset is pre-processed into lengths of sentences with 4 to 30 words and is split into training data and testing data with 0.1 ratio.
-The benchmark approach is based on separate source coding and channel coding technologies, which adopt variable-length coding (Huffman coding) and fixed-length coding (5-bit) for source coding, Reed-Solomon (RS) coding \cite{reed1960polynomial} for channel coding, and quadrature amplitude modulation (QAM).
+The benchmark approach is based on separate source coding and channel coding technologies, which adopt variable-length coding (Huffman coding) for source coding, where we build the Huffman codes by counting the frequency of letters and punctuation so that the look-up table is not large.
+Turbo coding and Reed-Solomon (RS) coding \cite{reed1960polynomial} for channel coding, where turbo decoding method is log-MAP algorithm with 5 iterations, and quadrature amplitude modulation (QAM).
 The bilingual evaluation understudy (BLEU) score is used to measure the performance \cite{papineni2002bleu}.